ianmacd/MagiskBuilds/notes.md

 - ffa85a61: Update home screen layout (yet again)
 - e5ea3e4a: Fixed button text color on flash screen
 - 0492e638: Added unified switches to install screen
-- 99523873: Updated layouts to fit new widget that should visually represent a switch
-- d7653e6e: Cleaned up unused resources